-Weekly Friday night services at PSJC offer a warm and intimate gathering to welcome in Shabbat.
-Beginning with joyous singing (and occasional dancing) Friday night services include Kabbalat Shabbat, a brief Torah discussion and Maariv (the evening service), followed by sharing in Kiddush, where we each introduce ourselves so that we can welcome in Shabbat among friends.
-During Covid we observe Kabbalat Shabbat on Zoom - see the Events page for details.
+Friday night services at PSJC offer a warm and intimate gathering to welcome in Shabbat.
+Beginning with joyous singing (and occasional dancing) Friday night services include Kabbalat Shabbat, a brief Torah discussion, and Maariv (the evening service), followed by sharing in Kiddush, where we each introduce ourselves so that we can welcome in Shabbat among friends.
+Many weeks we observe Kabbalat Shabbat on Zoom - see the Events Page for details.

 Saturday Morning Services

 Saturday morning services begin at 10 AM and are led by different members of the congregation, who also chant Torah and Haftorah.
 Rabbi Carter or a guest speaker delivers a d'var Torah (word of Torah), which often includes a discussion.
 Services include the introductory psalms of P'seukei Dizimrah, followed by the prayers of Shacharit, Torah, and Musaf sections.
 After services we all join together in our social hall on the lower level for haMotzi (prayers over the bread) and Kiddush (prayers over wine), followed by a light lunch nosh.

 Youth and Family Shabbat Services

-We have a variety of services and programs for children and families; please check the Events page only some of these services are available during Covid.
+We have a variety of services and programs for children and families; please check the Events Page for our weekly schedule!